mroseweir/mission-builder/README.md

 filters through a few arrays gathering information to display about the selected category.
 When the user has all 3 items selected, they are able to click the launch button which will display a message containing the information about the launch.
-An alert will pop up showing the user which item they are missing for a succesful launch.
+If a user is missing one of the 3 items required for a launch, an alert will pop up showing the user which item they are missing for a succesful launch.
 Once the container showing the information for the launch leaves the screen, the user is able to begin building out another launch mission.